ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/PythonPackages.md

     version=0.1,
     install_requires=get_requirements(),
     python_requires='>=3.8',
+    scripts=['scripts/runme'],
     entry_points={'console_scripts':['sky_sim= mymodule.sky_sim:main']}
 )
 ~~~
 {: .language-python}

 Now that the module has been installed you should be able to import this module from python regardless of which directory you are working in.
+We defined an explicit script called `runme` which will be installed, but has a not so useful name.
+Similarly, we provided `entry_points` which causes python to write a script for us that calls the function `main` from `mymodule.sky_sim`.
-Similarly, because we provided `scripts=['scripts/runme']`, we should have access to this script from anywhere on our system.
+This new script is called `sky_sim` which is also accessible from anywhere on our system.
 Try it out!

 > ## Installing directly from github
-> If you have the right structure in your repository on github, then pip can install directly from github using the following:
+> If you have the right structure in your repository on github (see [later]({{page.root}}{% link _episodes/GitHub.md %})), then pip can install directly from github using the following:
 > `pip install git+https://github.com/[user]/[repo].git`
 >
 > You can even select a branch by appending `@branchname` to the github link, or `@commit-id` to select a particular commit.